 - Macular degeneration: Damage to the retina that destroys the central vision.
 It is the leading cause of blindness in the older generation of Americans.

-- Cataract: The clouding of the eye’s natural lens (which focuses the light we see), resulting in blurry vision.
+- Cataract: The clouding of the eye’s natural lens (focusing on the light we see) results in blurry vision.

-- Pterygium: A tissue growth which develops on the white of the eye and can block vision, manifesting in astigmatism.
+- Pterygium: A tissue growth that develops on the white of the eye and can block vision, manifesting in astigmatism.

 These conditions can be painful and irreversible.
 There is hope, however, of protecting yourself and your loved ones from overexposure.